MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 ### -ConfigurationTypeName

-Specifies the fully qualified name of the Microsoft .NET Framework type that is used for this configuration.
+Specifies the fully qualified name of the Microsoft .NET Framework type that's used for this configuration.
 The type that you specify must implement the **System.Management.Automation.Remoting.PSSessionConfiguration** class.